telerik/xamarin-forms-docs/controls/calendar/styling/calendar-styling-cell.md

 ## Calendar cell types

-The base class of all calendar cell is the **CalendarCell**.
+The base class of all calendar cells is the **CalendarCell**.
 Here are all cell types and all of properties which they expose:

 ### CalendarCell